Bhutan Visitor Guide

 Cuisine, Beverages & Drinking Water: Please Read This!

 Many Bhutanese exist on rice, chillies and some vegetables 3 times per day.
-So if you want to eat like a local that’s what you’ll get!
+So, if you want to eat like a local that’s what you’ll get!
 More generally the Bhutanese diet consists of a little meat and poultry, dairy, grain (particularly red and white rice) and vegetables.
 Ema datse (chilli pepper and cheese stew) is considered the national dish with many interpretations to this recipe throughout the country.
 Salted butter tea (suja) is served on all social occasions.
 Chang, a local beer, black mountain whiskey and Arra, a spirit distilled from various grains, are also common and widely favoured.
 A very good Scotch blended whiskey called K5 is worth trying.
+Bhutanese wine is constantly improving and inexpensive.

-The standard tourist class hotels generally offer a western style breakfast and Bhutanese style lunches & dinners slightly adjusted to western tastes.
+The standard tourist class hotels generally offer a mix of Bhutanese/Indian & western style breakfasts.
+Bhutanese style lunches & dinners slightly adjusted to western tastes.
 Increasingly Indian style food is also on the menu.
-At Amankora Luxury Lodges, and selected other luxury hotels, an international menu is generally available in addition to Bhutanese favourites.
+At Luxury Resort & Lodges, a higher quality gourmet experience is on offer.

 The Bhutanese eat very simply and, whilst tourists are offered a wider range than the locals enjoy, please expect basic but wholesome fare with an emphasis on rice and vegetables.